 I’ve seen three of what I would consider rock’s truly legendary artists on the stage at the Gerald R. Ford Amphitheater in my 25-plus years in Vail: Carlos Santana back in the early 90s (warmed up by Phish), Bob Dylan sometime in the 2000s and Robert Plant Tuesday night.

-The 69-year-old Led Zeppelin front man, backed brilliantly by The Sensational Space Shifters, turning in a 100-minute performance that spanned genres and was surprisingly danceable considering Plant’s blues-infused, heavy-metal pedigree.
+The 69-year-old Led Zeppelin front man, backed brilliantly by The Sensational Space Shifters, turned in a 100-minute performance that spanned genres and was surprisingly danceable considering Plant’s blues-infused, heavy-metal pedigree.

 Perennially ranked among the greatest rock vocalists of all time, Plant seems perfectly comfortable now with the limitations of his once other-worldly vocal capabilities, blending his voice with a band that can easily swing from rockabilly to mystical far-eastern rhythms to bouncing bluegrass to straight-up blistering blues.
 And then, of course, there was plenty of Zep.